StreamingDataPlatform/workshop-samples/README.md

 Configure other samples and run.

-## Running the Samples with Nautilus cluster
+## Running the Samples with SDP cluster

-### Configure Nautilus Authentication
+### Configure SDP Authentication

-- Create a project `workshop-samples` in Nautilus UI
+- Create a project `workshop-samples` in SDP UI
 - This will automatically create a scope `workshop-samples`
 -  Get the `keycloak.json` file by executing this command
 ```